-SCARS Field Day 2018 was held on June 23-24, 2018, at the Cleveland County Red Cross building located at 1205 Halley Dr in Norman, OK.
-We operated as a Class 2F designation, with a CW transmitter in a tent and an SSB transmitter in the radio room.
-In addition, we had a free VHF transmitter running on 6 meters in the radio room with the SSB folks.
-And, our Get-On-The-Air (GOTA) transmitter was located in the lobby of the building.
+SCARS Field Day 2019 will be held on June 22-23, 2019, at the Cleveland County Red Cross building located at 1205 Halley Ave in Norman, OK.
+We start setting up at 9:00 am on Saturday and operate the radios from 1:00 pm Saturday through 1:00 pm Sunday.
+We will operate as a Class 3F designation, with a CW transmitter, an SSB transmitter, and a data radio.
+In addition, we will have a free VHF transmitter running on 2 and 6 meters.
+Our Get-On-The-Air (GOTA) transmitter will be up and running, as well.

-About 550 contacts were made during the event.
+About 550 contacts were made last year during the event.
 Also, several participants took part in a “Fox Hunt” as a fun side activity on Saturday.

-See you next year.
+See you next there.